Skip to main content

 Having this type of cover is a way of showing your support to those who support you.
 This cover benefits your members/volunteers by providing them with financial compensation for personal injury sustained when undertaking an activity on behalf of your organisation in an official capacity.

-A Public & Products Liability cover will not cover personal injury to your volunteers because this is specific to cover members of the public who come into contact with your organisations products or services.
-To financially compensate your members/volunteers for personal injury sustained when undertaking an activity on behalf of your organisation in an official capacity you will need a separate policy.
+A General Public & Products Liability Insurance policy will not cover personal injury to your volunteers because this is specific to cover members of the public who come into contact with your organisations products or services.